Tool Library Initiative

 • Operate independently from the City (the City would not run the Tool Library)

-• Become financially self-supporting over time through membership fees
+• Become financially self-supporting over time through membership fees or similar model

 To find an operator for a Kirkland Tool Library, the City plans to open a Request for Proposal (RFP) bid process in mid-2026.